Modeling the Light Curve and Spectra of SN 2023aew: Abstract

 \section{Abstract}

-We propose that the delayed conversion of a neutron star (NS) into either a quark star (QS) or a hybrid star (HS), occurring approximately $\sim$105-109 days after the supernova (SN) explosion, injects $\sim2 \times 10^{49}$ erg of thermal energy into the expanded SN ejecta.
-This energy, delivered over $\sim 40$ days via a quark-nova (QN) shock or the spin-down power of the HS, can reproduce the photometric and spectral features observed in SN 2023aew.
-In this model, the first light curve peak corresponds to the $^{56}$Ni-powered SN resulting from a stripped-envelope progenitor with a zero-age main sequence mass of at least $\sim$~15-16$M_{\odot}$.
-The plateau between the two peaks may result from interaction between the SN ejecta and circumstellar material (CSM).
-Alternatively, it could be explained by the spin-down power of the NS prior to its conversion into a highly magnetized HS, which is responsible for powering the second bump.
-A scenario involving two phases of spin-down power -- first from the NS and later from the HS -- is compelling and supports the hypothesis that some magnetars are, in fact, HSs.
-These HSs acquire their ultra-strong magnetic fields through a quark matter phase capable of sustaining core fields on the order of $\sim 10^{18}$ G. In our model, the spin-down energy of the HS powers the QN ejecta -- the outermost layers of the neutron star -- before this energy is transferred to the expanded SN ejecta.
-This process produces luminous fast blue optical transients (LFBOTs).
-The model establishes a potential connection between superluminous SNe (SLSNe) and LFBOTs, with significant implications for high-energy astrophysics and the r-process nucleosynthesis of heavy elements.
-Potential consequences for Quantum Chromodynamics (QCD) are also discussed.
+We propose that the delayed conversion of a neutron star (NS) into either a quark star (QS) or a hybrid star (HS), occurring approximately $\sim$105-109 days after the supernova (SN) explosion, injects $\sim 2 \times 10^{49}$ erg of thermal energy into the expanded SN ejecta.
+This energy, delivered over $\sim 40$ days via a quark-nova (QN) shock or spin-down (SpD) power of the HS, can reproduce the photometric and spectral features observed in SN~2023aew.
+In this model, the first light-curve peak corresponds to the $^{56}$Ni-powered SN from a stripped-envelope progenitor with a zero-age main sequence mass of $\gtrsim 15$-$16\,M_{\odot}$.
+The plateau between the two peaks may result from interaction with circumstellar material (CSM), or from SpD power of the NS prior to its conversion.
+The second peak is powered by the HS, a highly magnetized remnant formed through a quark matter phase capable of sustaining core magnetic fields up to $\sim 10^{18}$\,G. A scenario involving two phases of SpD power -- first from the NS and later from the HS -- is compelling and supports the hypothesis that some magnetars may be HSs.
+The SpD energy of the HS powers the QN ejecta -- outer NS layers -- which then transfer energy to the SN ejecta, producing luminous fast blue optical transients (LFBOTs).
+This model offers a potential connection between superluminous SNe (SLSNe) and LFBOTs, with implications for high-energy astrophysics, \textit{r}-process nucleosynthesis, and the physics of dense quark matter governed by Quantum Chromodynamics (QCD).